dwwoelfel/cetcd/README.md

 # cetcd

-A Clojure wrapper for etcd
+A Clojure wrapper for [etcd].
+Uses [clj-http] to talk to etcd, so we get callbacks for free.

 ## Usage